Contact for a Free Consultation 714-721-4423

 Attacks on Breath Tests

-If you took a breath test while in the absorptive phase, your breath alcohol concentration (BrAC) would be higher than your BAC.
-Simpson, G. Accuracy And Precision of Breath Alcohol Measurements in the Absorptive State, Clinical Chemistry, 1987.
+If you took a breath test while in the absorptive phase, your breath alcohol concentration (BrAC) would be higher than your BAC.11

 There can also be alcohol contamination in your mouth by recent drinking, regurgitation, burping, or vomiting.
 If the officer failed to properly administer the breath test to you, the BAC results are unreliable.

-The breath sample shall be collected only after fifteen continuous minutes during which time the subject must not have ingested alcoholic beverages or other fluids, regurgitated, vomited, eaten, or smoked.
-17 CCR 1221.1.
+The breath sample shall be collected only after fifteen continuous minutes, during which time the subject must not have ingested alcoholic beverages or other fluids, regurgitated, vomited, eaten, or smoked.12

 A DUI Defense attorney should also review the calibration records of the breath machine to see if it was properly maintained.